thomasfn/ScreepsDotNet/README.md

 ## Quickstart

 To get started making your first bot for Screeps in C#, follow these steps.
 You'll need a working dotnet environment as we're using terminal commands here.
 If you're using Visual Studio, you can use the Package Manager Console to run them.

+### Prerequisites

+Building projects using ScreepsDotNet requires .Net SDK 8.0.101 or a higher patch version. .Net SDK 9 or 10 can't be used, although there's no problem with having them installed alongside.

+In order to provision emsdk the bundler will need the following tools installed on your machine:
+- python 3.8 or above (if you're using Windows, the version from Microsoft Store will work fine)
+- git (needs to be available on the command line)

 ### Workload
 Install the experimental wasi workload if you haven't done already.